chauff/IN4325/lecturesCoreIR.md

 *This lecture is given by Dr. David Maxwell.*

 :bangbang: The 2019/2020 lecture slides in PDF format are available [here](slides/coreIR-interactiveIR-2020.pdf).
-The screencasts are split into three parts: [1](https://drive.google.com/open?id=10gax4ai179VNOETUWsMAx8TaCkR6sl2_) [2](https://drive.google.com/open?id=11spL1t096_AiGxi_W3y9z-FcS7khVFLL) [3](https://drive.google.com/open?id=1yQAC97FFer656ZZUUF4QaTAj94KVwGZO). *They will remain online for about a week*.

 ### Recommended readings